jnozzi/cocoadev.com/markdown/BestWayToWriteToBSDDevice.md

 ----

-More specifically, give General/MailingListMode and General/HowToAskQuestions a read.
+More specifically, give MailingListMode and HowToAskQuestions a read.
 Both contain important information about how to be a good guest on this wiki.
 You'll get much better responses by following good etiquette.

 As to *"Why you would want to do this is beyond me, but it's your computer, do what you want."* ...
 I'm not even sure what that type of response is meant to accomplish.